 Each campsite has its own fire pit and picnic table.
 There are also washroom and shower facilities.
 There are not, however, electric sites for trailers.
 From my understanding, the campsites are suitable for car camping and tent trailers but are not suitable for large RVs.

 Note: Unlike at the backcountry campsites, you can have open fires at Cyprus Lake so long as they are in the fire pit.

 What is front country camping?
 Front country camping means campgrounds that can be accessed with a vehicle.
 So if you see “front country camping” think car camping or RV camping.

 I definitely recommend camping in Bruce Peninsula National Park.
 However, if you’d rather stay at a campsite outside the park, there are a ton of options.
 I haven’t stayed at any of these properties myself, so I can’t attest to how nice they are.

 Tobermory Village Campground – This campground is directly southeast of Tobermory.
 They have both electric and non-electric campsites, washrooms and free showers.
 There is even a pool!
 However, there is no direct water access and the sites appear very close together.

 Lands End Park – This campground is located just east of Tobermory, almost at the most northern point of the peninsula.
 The campsites are predominately wooded, ensuring privacy from other campsites.
 The campground has both electric and non-electric campsites, washrooms and paid showers.
 Unlike other campgrounds in the area, Lands End Park has its own water access to lake Huron.

 Mountain Trout Camp – This campground is southeast of both Tobermory and the national park.
 It’s located on Gillies Lake, so you have some water access but it’s not Georgian Bay / Lake Huron.
-They have non-electric sites, in addition to cabins and trailers for rent.
-They rent canoes and kayaks, and have a private beach on Gillies Lake.
+They have both electric and non-electric sites, in addition to cabins and trailers for rent.
+They rent canoes and kayaks and have a private beach on Gillies Lake.